MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 1. Being sure you meet the prereqs before you begin.

-1. Since many **prerequisites** are common for both Skype for Business and Exchange, [see the overview article for your pre-req checklist](ef753b32-7251-4c9e-b442-1a5aec14e58d.md).
+1. Since many **prerequisites** are common for both Skype for Business and Exchange, [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](hybrid-modern-auth-overview.md).
 Do this before you begin any of the steps in this article.

 2. Adding on-premises web service URLs as Service Principal Names (SPNs) in Azure AD.